 Control the Search Results Around Your Dealership Name: Reputation Management for Car Dealerships

 When someone searches for your local dealership online, what will they find?
-In most cases, your social profiles, review sites like Yelp and possibly their own company web site will rank.
+In most cases, your social profiles, review sites and possibly their own company web site will rank.
 Ideally you would like to “own” the whole first page of Google for your brand name — as this would allow you to control what people find when they search for your name online.

 To own the main page of the search results for your dealership name, you should have a main web site, a blog and social profiles on Twitter, Facebook and LinkedIn.
 These properties alone should allow you to rank for multiple listings on the first page.
 For the remaining listings on the main page, you can try and get your business featured on other high authority sites that may rank for your name.
 By linking your own sites and social profiles to these additional articles, it will help them continually rank higher in the search rankings.

 Promote Positive Reviews and Highlights of Your Brand